-Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Get Teary-eyed!
+Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Gets Teary-eyed!

 Appy Fizz Caller Questions Shilpa

-The last Appy Fizz Caller of the week asks question to Shilpa as to why she doesn't participate in the tasks.
-Also, she asks whether Shilpa is overconfident about her fans (that they would vote for her anyhow)!
+The last Appy Fizz Caller of the week asks Shilpa as to why she doesn't participate in the tasks.
+She also asks whether Shilpa is overconfident about her fans (that they would vote for her anyhow)!

 Salman Warns Shilpa!

 Shilpa tries to defend herself, while Hina and Vikas agree with the caller.
 Puneesh supports Shilpa.
 Even Salman warns Shilpa to be active.
-He asks Shilpa not to underestimate other contestants' fans, as they (fans) are putting all efforts to vote for the contestants.
+He asks Shilpa not to underestimate other contestants' fans, as they (fans) are putting in all efforts to vote for the contestants.

 LAST Sultani Akhada: Puneesh Vs Akash